play-co/shooter/views/readme.md

 __onUpdate(opts)__

-This when the model emits an `Update` signal this function should be subscribed to apply the model's data to the view.
+When the model emits an `Update` signal this function should be subscribed to apply the model's data to the view.

 Paramaters
- + `opts {object}` ---The opts from the view, the position is stored here.
+ + `opts {object}` ---The opts from the view, including the position.

 __getCurrentAnimationName()__